apache/datasketches-website/docs/Memory/MemoryPackage.md

 Note: this applies to the memory package after version 0.10.0

 ### Introduction
-The DataSketches memory package has its own repository and is released with its own jars in Maven Central.
+The _DataSketches_ memory package has its own repository and is released with its own jars in _Maven Central_.
-To avoid confusion in the documentation the capitalized <i>Memory</i> refers to the code in the Java <i>com.yahoo.memory</i> package, and the uncapitalized <i>memory</i> refers to computer memory in general.
+To avoid confusion in the documentation the capitalized _Memory_ refers to the code in the Java _com.yahoo.memory_ package, and the uncapitalized _memory_ refers to computer memory in general.

-The <i>Memory</i> package allows primitive read-write capabilities of data structures in native computer memory, which is also referred to as "off-java-heap" or just "off-heap".
+The _Memory_ package allows primitive read-write capabilities of data structures in native computer memory, which is also referred to as "off-java-heap" or just "off-heap".
-For compatibility and ease-of-use the <i>Memory</i> API can also be used to manage data structures that are contained in Java on-heap primitive arrays, memory mapped files, or ByteBuffers.
+For compatibility and ease-of-use the _Memory_ API can also be used to manage data structures that are contained in Java on-heap primitive arrays, memory mapped files, or _ByteBuffers_.

 The hardware systems used in big data environments can be quite large approaching a terabyte of RAM and 24 or more CPUs, each of which can manage two threads.